ajbardo/CrackMeForMerk/README.md

-4.0 - Protocol phases ( In each phase the client opens a new connection with the server and in the end of the phase the connection is closed.
+4.0 - Protocol phases
+In each phase the client opens a new connection with the server and in the end of the phase the connection is closed

 4.1 - Protocol characteristics:
 4.1C01- There is always an identification header for each phase